-Thanks to Gigi Hadid, where boxing was once reserved for men in sweaty, no-frills gyms, now it’s all the rage.
-Then there’s GB boxer Nicola Adams who took home gold at the 2012 and 2016 Olympics and helped inspire a generation that boxing is just as much a woman’s sport as it is a man’s.
+Thanks to supermodel Gigi Hadid, where boxing was once reserved for men in sweaty, no-frills gyms, now it’s all the rage.
+Then there’s Great Britain boxer Nicola Adams who took home gold at the 2012 and 2016 Olympics and helped inspire a generation that boxing is just as much a woman’s sport as it is a man’s.
 Boxing is also a full-on workout.
-And it’s not just about mindlessly punching a bag either, there are combinations of moves that require coordination and a sharp mind.
+And it’s not just about mindlessly punching a bag, either.
+In fact, boxing includes combinations of moves that require coordination and a sharp mind.
 It burns around 700 calories an hour and is a sure-fire way to lean out and tone up your arms and abs.
-It was with these benefits in mind that I embarked on Kobox, a studio devoted to high-intensity boxing-based classes for its Fight Club—seven classes in seven days.
+It was with these benefits in mind that I visited Kobox, a studio devoted to high-intensity boxing-based classes for its Fight Club—seven classes in seven days.

-Located on the King’s Road and founded by Cheryl Cole’s trainer, Shane Collins, along with Joe Cohen and Ronnie Shahmoon, Kobox is a studio that offers high-intensity boxing-based classes.
-Gloves are provided, but you need to buy wraps, these protect your hands (seriously, you bleed without them).
-It takes a few goes to perfect the art of wrapping, but once you do you legit feel like Rocky.
+Located on King’s Road in Chelsea, London, and founded by Cheryl Cole’s trainer, Shane Collins, along with Joe Cohen and Ronnie Shahmoon, Kobox is a studio that offers high-intensity, boxing-based classes.
+Gloves are provided, but you need to buy wraps in order to protect your hands (seriously, you'll bleed without them).
+It takes a few tries to perfect the art of wrapping, but once you do, you legit feel like Rocky.

-The studio is split into numbered bags (the most luxe-looking jet-black high-shine punching bags you ever did see) and corresponding numbers on the walls.
-You can choose to start on the wall or the bag, throughout the class, you switch between the two.
-On the bags each punch corresponds to a number: on your left-hand side, the jab (punch straight ahead) is one, hook (punching across) three and uppercut (punching upwards) five, while on your right side, the jab is two, the hook is four and the uppercut six.
+The studio is split into numbered bags (the most luxe-looking, jet-black, high-shine punching bags you ever did see) with corresponding numbers on the walls.
+You can choose to start on the wall or the bag; throughout the class, you switch between the two.
+On the bags, each punch corresponds to a number: on your left-hand side, the jab (punch straight ahead) is one, hook (punching across) three and uppercut (punching upwards) five, while on your right side, the jab is two, the hook is four and the uppercut six.
 The trainer flashes up different combos of numbers onto the wall throughout each round.
-It sounds confusing and it is for about 10 minutes and then you get the hang of it, I promise.
+It sounds confusing—and it is, for about 10 minutes—but eventually you get the hang of it, I promise.
 Kobox is as much about serious technique as it is about getting fit, so you’re encouraged to take on a boxer’s stance and block as you would if the bag was about to retaliate.

 Each numbered wall section has a pair of gymnast rings and a medicine ball.
-Around the room are mats, dumbbells and weight plates that are recruited at different times throughout.
-Each class has a different focus: Mondays and Wednesdays are lower body, Tuesday and Thursdays are upper body, while Friday, Saturday and Sunday are full body.
+Around the room are mats, dumbbells and weight plates that are utilized at different times throughout class.
+Each class has a different focus: Mondays and Wednesdays are lower body, Tuesdays and Thursdays are upper body, while Fridays, Saturdays, and Sundays are full body.
 Each instructor has a different style, from their playlist to their teaching approach.
-But what’s standard is that throughout the 60 minutes you go from punching the bag to various workouts at the wall (think burpees, push-ups, pull-ups, squats with weight plates, ab bicycles) before switching back to the bag to go all over again.
-Rather than intervals, sticking with the boxing theme, each go on the bag and wall is called a round.
-Rounds can last anywhere from three to seven minutes, and the shorter and sharper the rounds the faster I felt the class went.
-Needless to say, you’re left soaked in sweat and knackered by the end of it.
-Thankfully there are showers complete with fluffy white towels and Ren products.
+But what’s standard is that throughout the 60 minutes you go from punching the bag to various workouts at the wall (think burpees, push-ups, pull-ups, squats with weight plates, ab bicycles) before switching back to the bag to start all over again.
+Rather than intervals, and sticking with the boxing theme, each segment is called a round.
+Rounds can last anywhere from three to seven minutes, and the shorter and sharper the rounds, the faster I felt the class went.
+Needless to say, you’re left soaked in sweat by the end of it.
+Thankfully there are showers, complete with fluffy white towels and Ren products, on-site.

-I decided on day one, that seven consecutive days felt far too daunting to comprehend and that I would take the week class by class, round by round, exercise by exercise.
-I feel like this is an important lesson for many aspects of life, whether you’re embarking on a big work project or revamping your house, you need to have an overarching goal and a plan, sure, but you need to take it step-by-step so as not to feel overwhelmed.
+I decided on day one that seven consecutive days felt far too daunting to comprehend and that I would take the week class-by-class, round-by-round, exercise-by-exercise.
+I feel like this is an important lesson for many aspects of life, whether you’re embarking on a big work project or revamping your house.
+You need to have an overarching goal and a plan, sure, but you also need to take it step-by-step so as not to feel overwhelmed.

-It was a pretty tiring week; I’m not going to lie.
-I live nowhere near the King’s Road (more’s the pity) so I had to be up at 5:30 a.m. to make the 7:15 a.m. classes to be able to be at my desk in time for work.
-I was knackered and starving by 11 a.m. each day.
-The thing is, I really wanted to get results this week so I knew I needed to be in a calorie deficit (eating fewer calories than I burned) so I knew if I ate all the food I craved after the workouts this wouldn’t be the case.
-To ensure I stayed on track I counted my macros.
-The truth is that you won’t see the best results from your workouts if you don’t eat healthy (I’m a qualified PT, I know this to be true).
-It doesn’t mean you have to lead a miserable existence, I had work drinks on Tuesday, dinner with friends on Wednesday and a birthday lunch on Friday and I ate and drank what I wanted on each occasion; I was just healthy the rest of the time.
+It was a pretty tiring week, I’m not going to lie.
+I live nowhere near the studio, so I had to be up at 5:30 a.m. to make the 7:15 a.m. classes to be able to be at my desk in time for work.
+I was exhausted and starving by 11 a.m. each day.
+The thing is, I really wanted to get results this week so I knew I needed to be in a calorie deficit (eating fewer calories than I burned).
+If I ate all the food I craved after the workouts, this wouldn’t be the case.
+To ensure I stayed on track, I counted my macros.
+The truth is that you won’t see the best results from your workouts if you don’t eat healthy (I’m a qualified Personal Trainer, I know this to be true).
+It doesn’t mean you have to lead a miserable existence, though.
+I had after-work drinks on Tuesday, dinner with friends on Wednesday and a birthday lunch on Friday and I ate and drank what I wanted on each occasion—I just stayed healthy the rest of the time.